-- Day: F, W, S
+Day: F, W, S Ngt: F

-- Ngt:

-- Prerequisites: Students with an ACT score of 16 or less in writing or a COMPASS writing score below 67 and reading score below 75 are required to take this course.
+Prerequisites: Students with an ACT score of 16 or less in writing or a COMPASS writing score below 67 and reading score below 75 are required to take this course.

 Helps students gain confidence and skill in writing so that they will be successful in college-level writing classes.
 Develops skill in inventing, planning, writing, and revising paragraphs and short essays.
 Also focuses on a review of English grammar with an emphasis on sentence elements, punctuation, and sentence structure.
+Students must have a P (pass) to move on to the next course.

-ENG 101 Introduction to College Writing (3) DIVO 101 muoduction to Conege ,, intring (2)
+ENG 101 Introduction to College Writing (3)